vinaykhilare9/SuperStore-Sales-Dashboard/README.md

 ## DESCRIPTION

-The objective can be broken down into the following detailed components:
+The objective can be broken down into the following components:

 1. Dashboard Creation: Identify the KPIs, design an intuitive and visually appealing dashboard, add interactive visualizations and filtering capabilities to allow users to explore the data at various levels of granularity